ResursBank/woocommerce-gateway/readme.txt

 == Description ==

-Resurs Bank payment gateway for WooCommerce 3.0.8 / 3.1.1
+Resurs Bank payment gateway for WooCommerce
+Compatible with WooCommerce from at least version 5.6 up to 3.0/3.1

 Requirements:

- * PHP 5.4 or later
  * [curl](https://curl.haxx.se)
  * In case of the use of our SOAP-based shop flow - [SoapClient](http://php.net/manual/en/class.soapclient.php)